lukas-frey/filament-icon-picker/README.md

 [//]: # ([![GitHub Tests Action Status]&#40;https://img.shields.io/github/workflow/status/:vendor_slug/:package_slug/run-tests?label=tests&#41;]&#40;https://github.com/:vendor_slug/:package_slug/actions?query=workflow%3Arun-tests+branch%3Amain&#41;)
 [//]: # ([![GitHub Code Style Action Status]&#40;https://img.shields.io/github/workflow/status/LukasFreyCZ/filament-icon-picker/Check%20&%20fix%20styling?label=code%20style&#41;]&#40;https://github.com/LukasFreyCZ/filament-icon-picker/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain&#41;)

-This plugin adds a new icon picker form field.
+This plugin adds a new icon picker form field and a corresponding table column.
 You can use it to select from any blade-icons kit that you have installed.
 By default, heroicons are supported since it is shipped with Filament.

 ## Installation